byronka/minum/docs/getting_started/getting_started_part_2.md

 .idea/
 # ignore Maven's build directory, as it gets rebuilt during compilation
 target/

+# the database directory
+db/

+# a file that is created when the system is running, and deleted
+# when the system has stopped
+SYSTEM_RUNNING
 ```

 Now we can initialize a repo and commit our work.